 Help Your Sales Team Prepare for Conversations With Your Persona

 Include some real quotes from your interviews that exemplify what your personas are concerned about, who they are, and what they want.
-Then bullet out the objections they might raise so your sales team is prepared to address those during their conversations.
+Then create a list of the objections they might raise so your sales team is prepared to address those during their conversations with prospects.

-Finally, make sure you name your persona, and include a real life image of your persona so everyone can truly envision what he or she looks like.
-Just visit a site like Creative Commons or iStockphoto and search for someone that exemplifies what your persona might look like, and think of a name that makes sense -- like Product Polly, or something similarly catchy.
-It seems silly, but it really helps put a name to a face, so to speak!
+Finally, make sure you give your persona a name (like Finance Manager Margie, IT Ian, or Landscaper Larry), and include a real-life image of your persona so everyone can truly envision what he or she looks like.
+Purchase an image from a stock photograph site like Thinkstock, or download one of our royalty-free images.
+It may seem silly, but it really helps to put a name to a face, so to speak!

 Editor's Note: This post was originally published in August 2012 and has been updated for freshness, accuracy, and comprehensiveness.